mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 Once I had built a few trivial electronics projects, I felt confident to take on the project.
 This is a classic case of "the less you know, the easier you think it will be."
 It was also the middle of a global pandemic, so...
 I was longing for a project to help enable my research and get my mind off the death and despair of the world.

-My plan was to follow David Florian's Ottobot design as I thought he had made several inivative improvements over the OT-1 (and let's face it, it's also because he offered to help over zoom).
+My plan was to follow David Florian's Ottobot design as I thought he had made several inivative improvements over the OT-1 (and let's face it, it's also because he offered to help me over zoom).
 After getting his design to work, I was then planning on simplifying wiring, building a UV light enclosure, and then trying my hand at building a multichannel syringe-pump to use as the floating head (with eventual plans of making a complete PCR system with thermalcycler, centrifuge, and robotic arm).

 ## Build

 *Note: This will be long and is not intended as something for you to build along with; it's intended to be lessons for those interested in building a similar machine.
 Consequently, I've emphasized and tried to explain the mistakes I made.
 I'm hoping to put together a polished build video in the future.*

 So, I found cheaper alternatives to the components found in Otto's [Bill of Materials](https://github.com/DrD-Flo/OTTO/blob/master/assets/download/OTTO-BOM-7-1-20.xlsx).
 In the end, this a was a mistake as some of the alternatives I ordered were not compatible (ex. the lead screw and couplers) and it ended up costing me a lot more time and money.
+I'll post my final BOM once I have it fully calibrated.

 Here are most of the materials for the build.
 Not picture: aluminum extrusion for the bed and frame, pipette actuator, pipette, additional 3d printed components.